Met denies delaying publication of Sue Gray inquiry as officers examine material

 “This will only be necessary until these matters are concluded, and is to give detectives the most reliable picture of what happened at these events.
 We intend to complete our investigations promptly, fairly and proportionately,” she said.

+“We have not delayed this report and the timing of its release is a matter for the Cabinet Office inquiry team.”

-The force previously argued the constraints on the Cabinet Office report into “partygate” were necessary to “avoid any prejudice to our investigation”.
+The force previously argued the constraints on the Cabinet Office report into “partygate” were necessary to “avoid any prejudice to our investigation”, indicating it faced being watered down or a lengthy delay.

+Ken Macdonald, a former director of public prosecutions (DPP), said earlier on Friday that the move seemed “disproportionate” in the face of “very powerful” public interest in the report’s swift publication.

+Veteran Tory MP Sir Roger Gale one of the Conservatives to call for Mr Johnson’s resignation, described it as a “farce” which could delay a possible challenge to the “lame duck” Prime Minister.

+“The Met did not ask for any limitations on other events in the report, or for the report to be delayed, but we have had ongoing contact with the Cabinet Office, including on the content of the report, to avoid any prejudice to our investigation.”

+Rather than the statement indicating an escalation of the investigation, the PA news agency learned officers were looking into possible breaches of Covid rules that may warrant fixed penalty notices, with the Met’s concerns centring on the ability of officers to effectively investigate.

-The new statement, issued on Friday evening, contains no mention of the term “prejudice”.
+The new statement, issued on Friday evening, contained no mention of the term “prejudice”.

-Ms Roper added: “We have not delayed this report and the timing of its release is a matter for the Cabinet Office inquiry team.”

 “Following this process, and where there is sufficient evidence that individuals have breached the regulations without reasonable excuse, officers will decide if enforcement action is appropriate.